Firm recounting Arizona ballots wants methods kept secret | Taiwan News | 2021/04/27

 A series of lawsuits filed by backer of former President Donald Trump challenging Maricopa County's election results were all thrown out as being meritless.

+The Senate audit can't overturn the results of the election, but Republicans who control the state Senate say it is needed to restore voter confidence and help them craft changes to state election laws.
+Senate Democrats call the audit an effort to perpetuate “The Big Lie,” which is what they call Trump's insistence that he only lost the election because of election fraud.

-Biden won Arizona last year by 10,457 votes and won in Maricopa County, the state's most populous, by 45,109 votes.
+Biden won Arizona last year by nearly 10,500 votes and won in Maricopa County, the state's most populous, by just over 45,100 votes.